Frequently Asked Questions

 The initial session is a time for you and your therapist to get to know one another.
 You will be asked many questions as your counselor works to gain a deeper understanding of your concerns.
 You and your therapist will begin to talk about which treatment options would be most helpful in addressing your particular issues.
 If you have questions, be sure to ask them as this helps build a collaborative relationship with your therapist as you establish goals for your time together.

 How Long Will I be in Counseling?

-The length of each session is typically between 45 and 50 minutes.
+The length of each session is typically between 40 and 45 minutes.
 We work from a short-term therapy model, which means you may see your therapist up to 8 sessions in a semester.
-Some students return in subsequent semester for another 8 sessions.
 Long-term, intensive counseling is not available at our counseling center.
 However, we will help you determine how to best manage your care and will assist you with referrals within the community if your needs cannot be accommodated within this model.

 What Is the Cost of Services?